José Rizal's farm: Origin

-In order to keep the farm under proper management, Dr. Rizal designated one of his sisters, Trinidad, to look after the farm.
+In order to keep the farm under proper management, Rizal designated one of his sisters, Trinidad, to look after the farm.
 After several years, Trinidad passed the farm's management to Fernando Eguía, one of Dr. Rizal's students.
 A marker was installed in the area by the National Historical Institute (NHI) which states that Trinidad sold the land to Crisostomo Eguía Sr., son of Fernando.
-It was agreed right there and then after the sale that the land would still be registered under the name of Dr. Rizal.
-Other siblings of Dr. Rizal also witnessed such agreement.
+It was agreed right there and then after the sale that the land would still be registered under the name of Rizal.
+Other siblings of Rizal also witnessed such agreement.

 At present days, the farm is under the care of the children of Crisostomo Eguia Sr. On a positive note, Director Mary June Bugante of the Department of Tourism Region 9 said her office is constantly in touch with Eguia Family to encourage them to transform the farm into a duly recognized tourist destination.